 If the indivuals want to direct team members or interrupt them or pester them for status:

 Teams should not be interrupted and individual team members should not be directed to work on other things.
-The team should be asked for status or interrupted midsprint.
+The team should not be asked for status or interrupted midsprint.
 The team should be able to focus during the sprint.

 If interruptions or distractions occur, then the Scrum Master should step in to protect the team.
 The Scrum Master is there to protect the team and make sure that interactions with the team are productive.